jhallen/ubitxv6/README.md

 ## AB1GO's (Joe Allen's) version

-This version with many GUI fixes including:
+This version adds no new features, but fixes many UI related things
+including:

 - Immediate change when pressing USB / LSB buttons
 - Fix crashing bug when entering menu (due to uninitialized variable)